mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 provide it to the congestion controller to avoid the additional overhead of the RTCP stream.

+# Connection Establishment and ALPN

+QUIC requires the use of ALPN {{!RFC7301}} tokens during connection setup.
+RTP over QUIC uses "rtp-mux-quic" as ALPN token in the TLS handshake (see also
+{{iana-considerations}}.

+> **Editor's note:** "rtp-mux-quic" indicates that RTP and other protocols may
+> be multiplexed on the same QUIC connection using a flow identifier as
+> described in {{encapsulation}}.
+Applications are responsible for negotiation
+> of protocols in use by appropriate use of a signaling protocol such as SDP.

+> **Editor's note:** Consider adding a version specific identifier such as an
+> {{Section 3.1 of ?I-D.draft-ietf-quic-http-32}}.

+> **Editor's note:** This implies that applications cannot use RTP over QUIC as
+> specified in this document over WebTransport.

 # Encapsulation {#encapsulation}

 QUIC supports two transport methods: reliable streams {{!RFC9000}} and